sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

   elements) of id and content.

 You can find your marketplace ID in Flex Console > Build > General.
-Note that the anonymised test file needs to specify your development environment marketplace ID and your live data file needs to specify your live environment marketplace ID.
+Note that the anonymised test file needs to specify your dev environment marketplace ID and your live data file needs to specify your live environment marketplace ID.

 The id part of the data row 2-tuple is specified as a tuple of 1 to 3 elements.
 The first element is always an id attribute and identifies the